-4. Press the <NEXT> key to scroll through the categories of points until the appropriate category is shown.
-Press the <ENTER> key.
+4. Press the <NEXT> key to scroll through the categories of points until the required category is shown, then press the <ENTER> key.
 The first point in the selected category appears.
 In the example below, the point shown is the first one in the monitor zone category.